• enquiries@indianpanorama.in

 Restoration Mistakes – The Dawn is Not So Far

 The Architectural Survey of India (ASI) is really doing their best to restore the lost glory of the deteriorating paintings.
 Still, some zealous restorers combined with their poor varnish removal techniques have made notable damages to the paintings.
-Not only now, during the reign of the Nizams, the use of a distinct varnish, “shellac” by a renowned Italian expert L. Cecconi had also invited misery to the ineffable illustrations.
+Not only now, during the reign of the Nizams, the use of a distinct varnish, and “shellac” by a renowned Italian expert L. Cecconi had also invited misery to the ineffable illustrations.
 The eroded surfaces of the deforested hills have contributed to the unwanted dust accumulation and ultra-violet rays have ruined some portions too.
 Soon, the Archaeological Survey of India will interfere and enhance the look and feel.

 Why you should visit the 1000 year old Big Temple in Tamilnadu?